Where can I find information about Pacific navigation?

 In the early 13th to 17th century Māori, Polynesian and European voyagers did not have maps or tools to guide them to New Zealand.
 They used double-hulled canoes, ships and environmental guides such as stars, birds, clouds, ocean swells, and fish to guide them on their way.

-These New Zealand websites will provide you with the best information on Kupe's legendary journey, the different people who sailed to Aotearoa via the Pacific, the modes of transportation, and navigation tools that were used.
+These New Zealand websites will provide you with the best information on Kupe's legendary journey, the different people who sailed to Aotearoa via the Pacific, types of ocean transport, and navigation tools that were used.

 Te Ara is an excellent starting point for all questions about New Zealand Aotearoa.
 If we scroll down to the bottom of the page we can see that the website belongs to the Ministry for Culture & Heritage, so the information is well-researched and reliable.